 Where trauma is involved, this may require other types of therapy such as EMDR (Eye Movement Desensitisation and Reprocessing).

 There are also specialist groups to address childhood trauma, grief and other issues.
 It is always beneficial to be in a residential setting when addressing co-morbid disorders, especially in extreme cases where the treatment sessions can be challenging and tiring.

 Treatment Facilities for Dual Diagnosis in Ireland

 Ireland is not currently well-equipped to provide dual diagnosis treatment and much that there is seems to be on a day-care basis.

 According to Dual Diagnosis Ireland, “most mental health services and addiction treatment centres in Ireland are currently not organised to treat such people holistically.”

 Smarmore Castle offers specialised care, 24/7, in a single, consistent framework.

 Our treatment programme is a well-tried route to recovery for dual diagnosis patients because it allows uninterrupted medical and psychotherapeutic treatment that addresses both illnesses: addiction and any additional mental health disorders.

 Multidisciplinary Team of Specialists

-Our experienced medical staff is made up of a Consultant Psychiatrist, certified therapists, doctors and nurses.
+Our experienced team of medical staff is made up of a consultant psychiatrist, certified therapists, doctors and nurses.
 They review each patient’s progress on a daily basis and recommend necessary directions for the patient’s personalised treatment plan.